BrakingChanges/GEFS-radial-bearing/README.md

 ### And coding style tests
 We use [pylint](https://pylint.readthedocs.io/).
 It is implemented as a github action.
 No actions are neeeded from your side.
-We use pylint to ensure our code is less prone to errors, because it is meant to replicate standards of real flight navigation apps like [Navigraph FliteDeck Pro](https://ww2.jeppesen.com/navigation-solutions/flitedeck-pro/)
+We use pylint to ensure our code is less prone to errors, because it is meant to replicate standards of real flight navigation apps like [Navigraph FliteDeck Pro](https://ww2.jeppesen.com/navigation-solutions/flitedeck-pro/).
+We will not merge your pull request if the pylint test failed

 ## Built With